tina-friedrich/arc-user-guide/docs/source/arc-storage-migration.rst

   cd /migration/<projectname>/$USER
   tar cvf - . | tar xf - -C /data/<projectname>/$USER/

-These can be run from an nx session, an interactive session, or submitted as a job on the cluster.
+The above commands can be run from an NX GUI session, an interactive session, or submitted as a job on the cluster.
+Please DO NOT run rsync or tar from the login nodes.

 An example submission script would look something like:

 .. code-block:: bash